minprog/programmeren-2/problems/adventure-less/adventure.md

 - A hard constraint in this program is that the `Room` class may not access (use) other classes.
 Its methods may only manipulate `self` and any access only objects that are passed to it as arguments to method calls.

-- A hard constraint in this program is that the `Adventure` class may not `print` anything, except in the `move` method.
-All other printing should be done in the `__main__` part.
+- A hard constraint in this program is that the `Adventure` class may not `print` anything.
 And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
-It may not access methods and/or attributes from the `Room class`.
+It may not ever directly access methods and/or attributes from the `Room class`!

 - Watch out!
 You should hand in your program with the "Small" adventure loaded (atop the main).
 The checks depend on this particular version of Crowther's Adventure.

-## Step 9: Synonyms

-Step 9 doesn't exist.
-This was Adventure!

 ### `check50`